I like poker, but I’m better at chess.

 Of course, people can bet up the pot and force players to invest more to keep up.
 It’s the same as startups competing against each other.
 When one buys advertising, the others better match it or have a better strategy.

-To calculate the value of the Market, we add up the value of the cards to determine the size of the pot (numbered cards are worth their face value, royal cards are worth $10, and aces are worth $15).
+To calculate the value of the Market, we add up the value of the community cards (the ones in the middle) to determine the size of the pot (numbered cards are worth their face value, royal cards are worth $10, and aces are worth $15).
 So this makes buying Market information even more important.

 Don’t waste your money and time playing for a small pot.